 Worst Case: Protecting Museums and Collections During Armed Conflict

 The looting of the Iraq National Museum in 2003 shocked the world and galvanized efforts in the cultural heritage community to prevent this type of disaster in the future.
 But despite efforts to improve security, training, and emergency planning, loss of cultural property during armed conflicts is on the rise.
 Corine Wegener, Smithsonian Cultural Heritage Preservation Officer, will talk about her work with collecting institutions in places like Iraq, Syria, Mali, and Egypt and how some of the measures taken in these cases can be integrated into your own disaster resilience thinking.

 A Look Back at the Navy Yard Shooting

 Chief Cathy Lanier

-DC Metropolitan Police Chief Cathy Lanier will share lessons learned at the Washington Navy Yard shooting on September 16, 2013.
-Lone gunman Aaron Alexis fatally shot twelve people and injured three others in a mass shooting at the headquarters of the Naval Sea Systems Command (NAVSEA) inside the Washington Navy Yard in Southeast Washington, D.C.
+DC Metropolitan Police Chief Cathy Lanier will share lessons learned at the Washington Navy Yard shooting on Sept.
+16, 2013.
+Lone gunman Aaron Alexis fatally shot 12 people and injured three others in a mass shooting at the headquarters of the Naval Sea Systems Command inside the Washington Navy Yard in Southeast Washington, D.C.

 The Things Headlines Don’t Tell Us: Lessons Learned as a Survivor of the Virginia Tech Shooting